jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 However, this power comes with trade-offs: thread-safety becomes critical, cleanup must be intentional, and debugging shared state can be challenging.
 Understanding when the savings outweigh the complexity is essential.

 Used wisely, Flyweight supports scalable object-rich systems in UI frameworks, game engines, streaming services, and more.

+Flyweight is not a universal solution, but in domains where intrinsic state is heavy and reused, it can transform a memory-hungry design into a scalable, elegant architecture.

 # References
 * [Wikipedia Flyweight Design Pattern](https://en.wikipedia.org/wiki/Flyweight_pattern)